|Common name||Common frog|

 The species is widespread and common throughout Ireland, found in every county, from sea level to uplands (Marnell, 1999).
 As of beginning of January 2013, there were 4008 records of Common Frog on Biodiversity Maps.
 This includes records from all months of the year, but the majority of records are from February and March coinciding with its mating and spawn laying period (Shown in sightings by month graph below).
 Records are available for 707 10km squares.
 The earliest record in the database is from 1845.
 Click on the map below to access the records.

-The National Biodiversity Data Centre is trying to improve our knowledge on the distribution and status of the 22-spot ladybird in Ireland.
-Should you observe this species, please submit the sighting to add to the database.
-Detailed observations will assist us gaining a better insight into the range and status of Psyllobora vigintiduopunctata in Ireland.
-If you are uncertain please attach a photograph for validation.
+The National Biodiversity Data Centre is trying to improve our knowledge on the distribution and spawning time of the Common Frog in Ireland.
+Should you observe frogs, or frog spawn, please submit sighting to add to the database.
+Detailed observations will assist us gaining a better insight into where frogs are most abundant in Ireland and we might also be able to detect regional variation in spawning period.
 Please submit any sightings and photographs.
-All records submitted on line can be viewed on Google Maps below – once checked and validated these will be added to the national database and made available for conservation and research.
+All records submitted on line can be viewed on Google Maps below – once checked and validated these will be added to the Amphibian and Reptiles of Ireland Database and made available for conservation and research.

 The following map is interactive.
 If you would prefer to view it full screen then click here.

-For further information on the 22-spot ladybird see:
+For further information on the Common Frog see: